About the process

 5) Adjudication response

-If the respondent has issued a payment schedule, they will be given the option to lodge an adjudication response.
-This appointed adjudicator will advise how the response should be lodged.
+If the respondent has provided a payment schedule within the time specified by the Act, the respondent may lodge an adjudication response.
+The appointed adjudicator will advise how the response should be lodged.
 It should be lodged within:

 - Five business days of receiving a copy of the application; or